-Our contractual obligations as of September 30, 2023, which require material cash requirements in the future, consist of purchase obligations and lease obligations.
+Our contractual obligations as of September 30, 2024, which require material cash requirements in the future, consist of purchase obligations and lease obligations.
 Purchase obligations are enforceable and legally binding obligations for purchases of goods and services which include inventory purchase commitments.
-Over the next several years, we expect to incur significant costs associated with information technology infrastructure as we continue to transition to our own systems.
+Over the next several years, we expect to incur material costs associated with operating and maintaining our information technology infrastructure.
 Lease obligations include lease agreements for which a contract has been signed even if the lease has not yet commenced.

-As of September 30, 2023, total payments due for purchase obligations and lease obligations aggregate to approximately \$227 million and \$82 million, respectively, and will be expended over the next several years.
-Contractual obligations due within the next twelve months approximate \$141 million related to purchase commitments and \$9 million related to lease obligations.
+As of September 30, 2024, total payments due for purchase obligations and lease obligations aggregate to approximately \$211 million and \$74 million, respectively.
+Contractual obligations due within the next twelve months approximate \$112 million related to purchase commitments and \$10 million related to lease obligations.